sutlxwhx/highload-lemp/README.md

 ./install.sh
 ```
 LEMP will be configured in such a way that it will try to find a folder which is identical to a website name in your /var/www directory.
 For example you created an A-record in your DNS panel where you pointed '@' name of 'test.com' domain to '1.2.3.4' IP adress of your server.
-IF you will try to access 'test.com' LEMP will try to use index.php / index.html files to open in your /var/www/test.com directory.
+If you will try to access 'test.com' LEMP will try to use index.php / index.html files to open in your /var/www/test.com directory.

-MariaDB password is generated using md5 hash of your server hostname and will be put in your /etc/mysql/my.cnf after [client] directive.
+**MariaDB password** is generated using md5 hash of your server hostname and will be put in your /etc/mysql/my.cnf after [client] directive.

 This script will create 'Hello World' website in /var/www/test.com and phpinfo file at /var/www/test.com/info.php